seratch/testgenerator/readme.md

-# testgen sbt-plugin

-"testgen" is a Scala unit test code generator.
+# "testgen": A Scala unit test code generator

-## What's this?
+You can use "testgen" as a sbt 0.10.x plugin or maven plugin.

-This is the sbt plugin for "testgen".
+## sbt 0.10.x plugin

-## How to use?

 ### prepare xsbt 0.10.1